Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Accessories to the crime

-Fast fashion couldn’t do all these terrible crimes alone, it had massive help from:
+Fast fashion couldn’t do all these terrible crimes alone, it had massive help from corrupt and/or complacent governments.

 Law and disorder